radext-wg/draft-ietf-radext-radiusdtls-bis/draft-ietf-radext-radiusdtls-bis.md

 That is, the presence (or not) of the ALPN name "radius/1.0" does not change the behavior of RadSec clients or servers.
 However, using ALPN will assist with future changes to RADIUS, and as such, its use is RECOMMENDED.

 Other ALPN names are possible, such as "radius/1.1" {{?RFC9765}}.
 RadSec implementations are not required to support {{?RFC9765}}, but implementation of ALPN for RadSec MUST NOT prevent the use of future ALPN names for RADIUS.
-The ALPN negotiation requirements in this section is compatible with the rules in {{?RFC9765, Section 3}}.
+The ALPN negotiation requirements in this section are compatible with the rules in {{?RFC9765, Section 3}}.

 ## RADIUS packets
 {:#radius_packets}